What are the prerequisites for building a footer with links in Hygraph?

-What schema elements are required to build a footer with links in Hygraph?
+What schema elements are involved in creating a footer with links in Hygraph?

 Can I reuse the footer component across different models in my Hygraph project?